What happens after mandatory arrests? Who gets arrested? Generally the man! Protect your rights with this information.

-- Protective Orders are issued at the time of arraignment.
+Protective Orders get issued at the time of arraignment.
 There are 2 types, full or partial.
 Full protective order pursuant to CGS 54-63c orders a person not to have any contact, in any manner with the alleged victim.
-Partial prohibits a person from doing anything already illegal to a defendant (stalking, harassing, etc) but does not prohibit otherwise legal contact
+Partial prohibits a person from doing anything already illegal to a defendant (stalking, harassing, etc) but does not prohibit otherwise legal contact.

-- Restraining Orders are civil and done through the civil courthouse and are based on CGS 53a-151, which allows a court to restrain someone from tampering with a witness in an official proceeding (or an imminent proceeding).
-If a restraining order is granted, the court will issue a temporary order, and set a date for a hearing not more than 2 weeks into the future.
+Restraining Orders are civil and done through the civil courthouse.
+Also, they are based on CGS 53a-151.
+This statute allows a court to restrain someone from tampering with a witness in an official proceeding.
+Or, this can apply to an imminent proceeding.
+If a restraining order is granted, the court will issue a temporary order.
+Also, the court sets a date for a hearing not more than 2 weeks into the future.
 At that time, the person who asked for the protective order will have to put on evidence as to why it should continue.
 If they fail to make a case, the restraining order will end.